 On a deeper level, we’re all telling a story through the products we use – even those who scoff at brands.
 In my early twenties, I wouldn’t be caught dead wearing a branded item.
 To me, that seemed to be a waste of money.
 However, I was still making a statement – “I’m not someone who believes in name brands”.

 The story I was telling was one of “rebelling against the mainstream”.
 And since wearing “rebel brands” would still make me a part of a group – I avoided those, too.
 So the story became that of the “lone wolf”.

 Huff and puff all you want, this is how we function in society.
 Everything we do tells the story of who we are.
-You can try to fight it or you can use it and communicate a powerful vision that resonates with your customers.
+You can try to fight it or you can use it and communicate a powerful vision that resonates with your customers and employees.